oorischubert/DesmosPopUp/README.md

 - Click the menu bar icon (a "D" in a circle) to show or hide the Desmos window.
 - Use the global hotkey (Option + D by default) to toggle the window from anywhere.
 - In the Desmos window's title bar:
-  - Use the leftmost button (X) to quit the app.
-  - Use the eye icon to hide/show the menu bar icon.
   - Use the right-side buttons to switch between Matrix, Graphing, and Scientific calculators.
+  - Click the gear button to open Settings:
+    - Set Hotkey…: Press a new shortcut (must include ⌘/⌥/⇧/⌃).
+Press Esc to cancel.
+    - Hide/Show Icon: Toggle the menu bar icon.
+    - Quit: Exit the app.

 ## Customization

-- **Hotkey**: The default hotkey is Option + D. (Changing the hotkey via UI is not yet implemented.)
+- **Hotkey**: The default hotkey is Option + D. To change it, open Settings (gear in the title bar) → Set Hotkey, then press your desired combination (requires at least one modifier: ⌘, ⌥, ⇧, or ⌃).
+The selection is saved and persists across launches.
+Press Esc to cancel.
 - **Window**: The window floats above other apps and can be resized, but not below a minimum size.

 ## Requirements